Vlatko Andonovski: Managerial career

-On 5 December 2012, Andonovski signed a contract to become the head coach of FC Kansas City.
+On December 5, 2012, Andonovski signed a contract to become the head coach of FC Kansas City.
 He was hired as the head coach of Kansas City Comets on 29 August 2013, after being an assistant under Kim Røntved for three seasons.
 During the 2014 year of both programs, Andonovski won both the MISL Championship with the Comets and the NWSL Championship with FC Kansas City.

-On 7 November 2017, Andonovski moved to Seattle Reign FC, succeeding Laura Harvey as head coach.
+On November 7, 2017, Andonovski moved to Seattle Reign FC, succeeding Laura Harvey as head coach.
 During his tenure with the team, it moved from Seattle to Tacoma, Washington after the 2018 season and rebranded itself as Reign FC; it would rebrand again in 2020 as OL Reign.

 Andonovski holds a USSF Pro License and a United Soccer Coaches (formerly NSCAA) Goalkeeping Diploma and has been involved with many youth teams and clubs in the Kansas City area.

 Andonovski received significant praise from media and players alike for his role in the Reign's 2019 season.
-Despite losing a significant number of players to various injuries and the 2019 FIFA Women's World Cup, Andonovski managed the team to a 4th place finish in the NWSL and a second straight playoff berth.
+Despite losing a significant number of players to various injuries and the 2019 FIFA Women's World Cup, Andonovski managed the team to a 4th-place finish in the NWSL and a second straight playoff berth.

-Andonovski was named the head coach of the United States women's national soccer team on 28 October 2019.
+Andonovski was named the head coach of the United States women's national team on 28 October 2019.

+Andonovski led the United States to a bronze medal in the 2020 Olympics, which was criticized by some observers as an underperformance from a team which had won four previous Olympic gold medals.
+He remained with the team through the 2023 FIFA Women's World Cup, at which the U.S. was eliminated in a penalty shootout against Sweden in the round of 16, which was the team's earliest exit in a World Cup.
+Less than two weeks later, on August 16, Andonovski resigned as head coach.

+On October 23, 2023, Andonovski returned to the NWSL as he was hired as head coach and sporting director of the Kansas City Current.

+On November 10, 2025, after the Current's history-making regular season—during which the team won the NWSL Shield, finishing with a record 21 wins and a record 65 points—Andonovski was named a finalist for NWSL Coach of the Year award.
+Four days later, it was announced that Andonovksi would be stepping away from his role as head coach to become solely the club’s sporting director.

 Personal life

 Andonovski was born in Skopje, SR Macedonia, SFR Yugoslavia (now North Macedonia), and became a U.S. citizen in 2015.
-He is a 2008 graduate of Park University with a Bachelor of Arts degree in Business Administration/Management.
-He earned a Sports Science Masters Degree (MSC) in Coaching Soccer from Ohio University in 2017.
-Andonovski resides in Kansas City, Missouri, with his wife, Biljana, and their three children Dragana, Luka, and Daria.
+He is a 2008 graduate of Park University with a Bachelor of Arts in business administration/management.
+He earned a Master's in Soccer Coaching Education (MSC) from Ohio University in 2017.
+Andonovski resides in Kansas City, Missouri, with his wife, Biljana, and their three children, Dragana, Luka, and Daria.